Asia Markets Extend Gains On Glimmers Of Hope In Virus Fight - UrduPoint

 And with the ink barely dry on a $2 trillion rescue plan passed by Congress last month, Donald Trump said he favoured another massive spending programme -- again roughly $2 trillion -- this time targeting infrastructure projects.

-"Still, the market will need to come up for air as for the real economy to recover the pace of play will be dictated more by (governments') willingness to relax social distancing measure, and the COVID-19 curve would probably need to flatten much more," said AxiCorp's Stephen Innes.
+"Still, the market will need to come up for air, as for the real economy to recover the pace of play will be dictated more by (governments') willingness to relax social distancing measures, and the COVID-19 curve would probably need to flatten much more," said AxiCorp's Stephen Innes.

 The gains in equities were matched by an uptick in oil prices, which were also supported by hopes OPEC and other major producers led by Russia will reach a supply deal in talks on Thursday.